Here are some kind words we've heard from visitors and friends:

 Rabbi Adina Lewittes

-Visited JCC Krakow and want to tell everyone about what you've seen?
-Please consider a review on our page on TripAdvisor.
+Visited JCC Krakow and want to tell everyone about what you saw?
+Please consider writing a review on TripAdvisor.